quinnjs/wegweiser/README.md

 If one of the routes matches, the router will call the route handler with two arguments: the `request` (just passed through) and `params`.
-`params` is an object containing the params parameters.
+`params` is an object containing the path parameters.

 ##### Example